asaadsaad/CS472-Final-Project-March-2025/README.md

 ### Evaluation Criteria:
 * Implementation of all features, including advanced state management with Context/useReducer.
 * Code organization (separation of concerns for UI, state, and API layers).
-* Proper validation using Zod on both frontend and backend.
+* Proper validation using Zod on the backend.
 * Responsive and intuitive UI with TailwindCSS.
 * Adherence to RESTful API design.
 * Meaningful Git commits (one per feature) and daily pushes.